dgaydukov/cert-aws/files/sa.md

 So virtualization is a simulation of physical hardware for virtual OS.
 Containerization on the other hand is like os-level virtualization.
 Instead of creating a complete new OS, container share resources with host os, but have it's own file system, and by doing so divide itself from main OS.

+Virtual machine like ec2 is part of physical machine in aws datacenter.
+It's isolated from other virtual machines by hypervisor or alike software.
+* Host - physical machine where all virtual machines are located
+* Guest - virtual machine

 ###### Docker and Kubernetes
 Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
 But if you have many containers and they all should interact with each other you need some system to manage all of this.